agentio/serviceinfrastructure/content/docs/serviceinfrastructure/serviceusage.md

 ![alt text](/screenshots/serviceusage-createproject.png)

 For the examples that follow, we set the `CLIENT` environment variable to the project ID of the new project and `PROJECT` for the id of the project that owns our service.
-For us, that's done below:
+For us, that's done below.
+To use the examples that follow, do the same with your own values.

 ```prompt
 CLIENT=nodal-time-442104-f1